I wake up with a start, cold sweat on my skin, a startled scream choked off by returning consciousness. Only a dream. Only a dream….

 A melody from beyond any dream or nightmare flows from the old Caddy’s excellent sound system.
 I am in the place from before the nightmares.
 My hand caresses salt sea, chasing tiny fish as waves stain my rolled-up trousers and a woman’s voice sings of loves lost or never won.
 Too soon, the music ends.
 A perky voice chimes in over the last notes, unforgivably spoiling the mood, bringing me back to the smell of pecan trees and the Texas springtime.
 “That’s all for this week’s Jewish Music Hall.
 Join us Tuesday for our annual fundraising drive.
 Come out and show your support!”

 Numbly, I memorize the number to call to volunteer.
-I have to find the name of that last song—it’s important!
+I have to find the name of that song!
 Some part of me was stolen, somewhere, some time, and that song is a clue.
-And so Tuesday finds me in Dallas, having braved the perils of the Texas Highway Patrol in pursuit of a song.
+And so Tuesday morning finds me in Dallas, having braved the perils of the Texas Highway Patrol in pursuit of a song.
 I make new friends, some of whom invite me to visit the new Jewish community center in Fort Worth.
 “But I’m not Jewish,” I say.

 The orthodox conversion, two years down the line, will be merely the rubber stamp on a choice never really made at all.
 And so I set out on a treasure hunt, to find that missing part of myself stolen by something, somewhere… and hidden in a song.
 I travel to Europe and find where the story ended: a desolate field, the buildings from my nightly ramblings, revealed in all their sordid reality.
 I retreat inside myself, cowering in the tour bus.
 “Take me home,” I whisper, knowing that in this place, no prayers are answered.